 By far the loudest bird in the Hawaiian forest, it can make incredible human-like cries, screams and moans.
 At least 34 different calls were recorded in the wild.

-It is dark brown to black.
+It is very dark brown to black, and the feathers are dull, not glossy.
 It has small bristly feathers that extend part way down its bill.
 This is a distinct part of its features.

 9. How can you tell apart a male and female ʻalalā?

 Males and females look very similar, and it is hard to tell them apart just by appearance.
 Males are usually slightly heavier than females.